Kipre-Georges/PASSWORD-GENERATOR/README.md

 # MAIL-AND-PASSWORD-GENERATOR
-This python program will provide you complex password.
+This python program will provide you a complex password.